lethak/phaleex/README.md

 ### Project Status

+* No more time to work actively on it.
 * Still not able to autoplay, almost here.
 * Profile system is almost implemented.
 * Auto upgrade system is not yet implemented.